XYZenix/XYZenix/README.md

 i do mostly css, some js (mostly discord.js) and trying to learn python (only discord.py for now)

+i also procrastinate for a week straight then get 3 hours of work done and go back to procrastinating please help

 current projects (checked = actively working on):
 - [X] DTM-08, DTM-16, DTM-16-V5
 - [X] A special DTM theme 👀 | progress: ▱▱▱▱ 1%